peterdesmet/peterdesmet.github.io/_source/posts/2013/illegal-bullfrogs.md

 ### All records

-I cannot show you [a map](http://www.gbif.org/species/2427091)[^3] including the other 72% of the records, either because the license is incompatible with the other data (such as share alike), but mainly because I first need to contact 52 institutions to either get some clarification of their rights or to receive a written consent that I can actually repackage this data as a map.
+I cannot show you [a map](http://www.gbif.org/species/2427091)[^3] including the other 72% of the records, either because the license is incompatible with the other data (such as share alike), but mainly because I first need to contact 52 institutions to either get some clarification of their license or to receive a written consent that I can actually repackage the data as a map.
 Frankly, that seems quite a hassle for a simple map.
 And even if I did this, you would have to do the same if you want to use, repackage or redistribute that map as well.

 [^3]: So why can GBIF show you the occurrence map that I can't?
-I believe because of this clause in [their data sharing agreement](http://www.gbif.org/species/2427091): *GBIF Secretariat may cache a copy and serve full or partial data further to other users together with the terms and conditions for use set by the Data Publisher.*, though in some cases I believe they are on shaky legal ground.
+I believe because of this clause in [their data sharing agreement](http://www.gbif.org/species/2427091): *GBIF Secretariat may cache a copy and serve full or partial data further to other users together with the terms and conditions for use set by the Data Publisher.*

 ## Conclusion